Jason Costa

 Jason Costa (born November 5, 1972) is an American musician, best known as the former drummer for the band Diecast, and the band All That Remains.
 He joined All That Remains in late 2006, joining almost immediately after Shannon Lucas left the band.
 Costa left the group in 2023.
 Jason has drummed for six All That Remains albums: Overcome, For We Are Many, A War You Cannot Win, The Order of Things, Madness, and Victim of the New Disease.
-He is notable for being one of the few heavy metal drummers to play solely with the 'traditional grip'.
+He is notable for being one of the few heavy metal drummers to play solely with the 'traditional grip' and 'barefoot'.

 Career

 Heresy (1989–1991)

 Jason Costa was one of the original founding members of Boston based thrash band Heresy.
 Other founding members, Ken Nasif, Peter Giannacopolous, Mike McKee.

 Diecast (1997–2006)

 Jason Costa joined the Boston-based band Diecast as the original drummer in 1997.
 During that year, the band released their album Perpetual War.
 A year later, in 1998, they released their first label-produced album, Undo the Wicked.
 After these two album releases they would go to make the albums Day of Reckoning and Tearing Down Your Blue Skies.
 Then, in 2006, Jason Costa left Diecast to join the band All That Remains.